cardboard-iguana/cardboard-iguana.com/log/2022-04-27-itprotv-comptia-security-plus.md

 * Least privilege
 * Acceptable use policies

-Adam Gordon makes an interesting point: Separation of duties implies that roles like “backup administrator” should actually be split into “backup administrator” *and* “restore administrator”.
+Adam Gordon makes an interesting point: Separation of duties implies that roles like "backup administrator" should actually be split into "backup administrator" *and* "restore administrator".
 It does seem like perhaps these duties should be rotated, though?

 Permission = The *ability* to do something